-In this rich, entertaining primer, former Columbia University professor and Predictive Analytics World founder Eric Siegel reveals the power and perils of prediction:
+In this lucid, captivating introduction — now in its Revised and Updated edition — former Columbia University professor and Predictive Analytics World founder Eric Siegel reveals the power and perils of prediction:

 - What type of mortgage risk Chase Bank predicted before the recession.

-- Predicting which people will drop out of school, cancel a subscription, or get divorced before they are even aware of it themselves.
+- Predicting which people will drop out of school, cancel a subscription, or get divorced before they even know it themselves.

-- Why early retirement decreases life expectancy and vegetarians miss fewer flights.
+- Why early retirement predicts a shorter life expectancy and vegetarians miss fewer flights.

-- How U.S. Bank, European wireless carrier Telenor, and Obama's 2012 campaign calculated the way to most strongly influence each individual.
+- How U.S. Bank and Obama for America calculated — and Hillary for America 2016 plans to calculate — the way to most strongly persuade each individual.

 - How companies ascertain untold, private truths — how Target figures out you're pregnant and Hewlett-Packard deduces you're about to quit your job.

-- How judges and parole boards rely on crime-predicting computers to decide who stays in prison and who goes free.
+- How judges and parole boards rely on crime-predicting computers to decide how long convicts remain in prison.

-- What's predicted by the BBC, Citibank, ConEd, Facebook, Ford, Google, IBM, the IRS, Match.com, MTV, Netflix, Pandora, PayPal, Pfizer, and Wikipedia.
+- 183 examples from Airbnb, the BBC, Citibank, ConEd, Facebook, Ford, Google, the IRS, LinkedIn, Match.com, MTV, Netflix, PayPal, Pfizer, Spotify, Uber, UPS, Wikipedia, and more.

 Predictive analytics transcends human perception.
 This book's final chapter answers the riddle: What often happens to you that cannot be witnessed, and that you can't even be sure has happened afterward — but that can be predicted in advance?